Mike MacDonald (basketball)

-Mike MacDonald is an American basketball coach, currently serving as the head men's basketball coach at Daemen College.
+Mike MacDonald is an American basketball coach, currently serving as the head men's basketball coach at St. Bonaventure University.
 He previously served as head basketball coach at Canisius College from 1997 to 2006, and at Medaille College from 2006 to 2014.
 MacDonald has an all-time career record of 386–277.
-MacDonald was named head men's basketball coach at Daemen College on September 16, 2014.
+MacDonald was named head men's basketball coach at St. Bonaventure on March 30, 2026.